Objectivitix/site/README.md

 v1.0 | The first version that actually looks like a website!
 Added a footer to fit with the header.

 v1.1 | Added the "Contact Me" section.

+v1.2 | Completely redesigned the site using Flexbox layout, with some smooth transitions.

+v1.3 | Added light and dark themes using JavaScript.